oleksiirude/Matcha/readme.md

 ![](https://github.com/oleksiirude/Matcha/blob/master/img/chat.jpg)

 All project requirements you can find in Subject.pdf<br>
-PS: using real frameworks is forbidden in this project, but I've skipped this rule because of strong will to get familiar with Laravel <span>&#128519;</span>
+PS: using not micro-frameworks is forbidden in this project, but I've skipped this rule because of strong will to get familiar with Laravel <span>&#128519;</span>